-Search or Serendipity?
 Someone remarked recently that great photographs cannot be found by searching or hunting for them.
-At first, it made sense, but when I really thought about it, I’m not sure I agree.
+When I thought about this comment, I’m not sure I always agree.
 There are many times when planning a photography adventure for the sole purpose of photographing particular settings turns out extremely well.

 Planning a trip doesn’t necessarily mean that the resulting photographs will be mundane; on the contrary, time and money can be saved with planning by ensuring that aspects such as weather and lighting will be advantageous for the photography.
-In addition, routes can be mapped to save time and gas that might otherwise be wasted looking for specific or for intriguing locations.
-That having been said, there is another side to that argument, which may hint at the intended spirit of the remark.
+In addition, routes can be mapped to save time and gas that might otherwise be wasted looking for specific or intriguing locations.
+That having been said, there is another side to that argument alluding to the possible intended spirit of the remark.

-So, what is the best approach?
-There is no one right approach, but the message in this is that whether you plan a photography adventure or not, make sure that you remain open to all of your surroundings, not just your intended destination.
-You will be surprised at what hidden gems can be found.
+I’m not sure there is one right approach since there are many different factors.
+However, whether you plan your photography adventure or not, remain open to all of your surroundings, not just your intended destination.
+You’ll end up being surprised at the hidden gems you discover along the way.